Horizontal Skyscraper – Vanke Center: Sustainability

 In addition to the high-performance coatings, a secondary layer of perforated aluminum louvers is hung from the glass to create a double skinned façade.
 The interstitial cavity created by these two layers creates a convective stack-effect, drawing cool air in through the underside of the building and hot air out at the top of the structure near the roof.
 The perforated louvers provide extensive primary sun protection in closed condition.
 They reduce up to 70% of solar heat gain at its peak load, yet still provide 15% of light transmittance through the perforations.
 Given the intensity of the tropical sunlight, field measurements have calculated that this 15% light transmittance in closed mode is sufficient natural lighting to perform routine office functions without the need for secondary artificial lighting in most (75%) of spaces.

 In the office portion of the project the operation of the exterior louvers, interior shades, air conditioning and lighting systems are coordinated by a series of interior and exterior sensors which balance ambient light levels, solar heat gain and ambient temperatures for maximum energy efficiency.
 There are individual controls for lighting and shade operation in most offices.
 Individual task/spot lights are provided for off hour, additional use.

 From November to March the outdoor conditions in Shenzhen are calm and window ventilation can take over the role of the mechanical ventilation in most of the building (and in the condominium part completely).
 It is estimated that during this season mechanical ventilation systems can be switched off for at least 60% of the time.
 This will reduce electric energy consumption annually by 5 kWh per square meter.

 In addition to natural ventilation, filtered outside air (MERV-13) is added to all the mechanical systems prior to conditioning and interior- levels are constantly monitored to control the fresh air exchange rate.
 A heat recovery unit exchanges the conditioned exhausted air temperature with the incoming fresh air, and prevents any cooling energy from being lost.

-1400 square meter of photovoltaic panels installed on the roof of the building provide 12.5% of the total electric energy demand for Vanke Headquarters.
+1400 square meters of photovoltaic panels installed on the roof of the building provide 12.5% of the total electric energy demand for Vanke Headquarters.